 Informed consent and decision-making.
-This self-paced CME course, consisting of four micro-modules, guides physicians through the process of informed consent in standard and special situations, and when a patient cannot give informed consent.
+Three self-paced micro-modules guide physicians through the process of informed consent in standard and special situations, and when a patient cannot give informed consent.
 Among the many situations addressed is the physician’s role in pediatric decision-making.

 Physician wellness and professional conduct.
 It has been estimated that about 15 percent of physicians, at some point in their careers, will be impaired by psychiatric illness, alcoholism or drug dependency.
 Twice that number of physicians reportedly has chosen not to report an impaired or incompetent colleague.

-This medical ethics CME course addresses physician ethical obligations to confront their own impairment and how to handle a situation when they witness it in a colleague.
+CME modules addresses physician ethical obligations to confront their own impairment and how to handle a situation when they witness it in a colleague.

-The module explores “behaviors which fall short of meeting the ethical and professional obligation to practice medicine in a manner that supports the highest quality of patient care including,” says the course description.
+The modules explore behaviors which fall short of meeting the ethical and professional obligation to practice medicine in a manner that supports the highest quality of patient care including.
 Those include: